Journey: A Missional Leadership Development Program

 This cycle repeats as participants progress through Units 1-5.

 Online units of study begin each September and February.
 The complete program includes five units spanning two and a half years.
 Each unit costs $600 USD before the early registration deadline, or $700 USD after the early registration deadline.
-Financial assistance is available.
+Financial assistance is available and takes into account the applicant's country of citizenship and resources on hand.
 Apply for financial assistance here.

 The fees listed above cover the cost of tuition only.
 Any other costs you might incur are not covered, including the costs of travel, lodging, and meals while you're meeting with local or regional church leaders.
 In addition, your pastoral mentor will not receive remuneration.